derwaldgeist-test/meteor-cordova-dependency/README.md

 This sample can be enabled using the `.meteor/packages` file.

 In this clean-room app, this test case breaks the build only once in a while, at random times, depending on how quick the Cordova plugin folder is purged on startup.
 In my production app with a lot more Cordova plugin, however, this breaks every build.
+I assume this happens because the purge is done in a parallel thread and Meteor does not wait until the files are actually deleted before it tries to install the plugins again.

 This test case involves a local package that references the PayPal Mobile SDK.
 This SDK defines a dependency on `card.io.cordova.mobilesdk`, for a certain version.